Rescue dog throws perfect 'alley-oop' in viral video

 A man’s best friend just became someone’s No. 1 point guard.

-In a video that’s gone viral overnight, a 4-year-old Belgian Malinois named Koa is seen throwing a perfect alley-oop to the Harlem Globetrotters' newest member, 22-year-old Max Pearce.
+In a video that’s gone viral overnight, a 3-year-old Belgian Malinois named Koa is seen throwing a perfect alley-oop to the Harlem Globetrotters' newest member, 22-year-old Max Pearce.

 Pearce told GQ that he was visiting his friend Frank D’Agostino, Koa’s owner, on Tuesday when they decided to shoot the video.